Concerns about the 2024 draft breast screening guidelines.

 She also stated, ?The Canadian Task Force does not intend to update guidelines set in 2018 because the benefits of earlier screening do not outweigh the risks of false-positive results and overdiagnosis when harmless tumours are detected.?

-All task Force members should be selected for scientific expertise and any conflicts of interest should be declared and mitigated.
+All Task Force members should be selected for scientific expertise and any conflicts of interest should be declared and mitigated.

 Many specialties share similar concerns about the Task Force.
 You can read more ici